artworkjpm/git_job_tests/deporvillage/depor-app/README.md

 Builds the app for production to the `build` folder.<br>
 It correctly bundles React in production mode and optimizes the build for the best performance.

+### Notes on hiding API keys

+I used an npm module call dotenv which allows me to store api keys in a file called .env, in the root folder.
+Then I call the variable I want from that file using:
+`require("dotenv").config();` in the index.js
+then `let unsplashApiKey = process.env.REACT_APP_UNSPLASH;` where you want to call the api key.

+I must use REACT*APP* before the name of the variable.